Serving Deep Learning Models with Deduplication from Relational Databases: Evaluation

 We also compared the netsDB's performance to the CPU-based TensorFlow on the same AWS r4.xlarge instance and the GPU-based TensorFlow on a g4dn.2xlarge instance.
 On TensorFlow, we developed two approaches for Word2Vec inference.

-The first approach used matrix multiplication (\texttt{tf.matmul}), which is similar to the netsDB implementation of Word2Vec inference as mentioned in Sec.~\ref{sec:workload-word2vec}.
+The first approach used matrix multiplication (\texttt{tf.matmul}), similar to netsDB's implementation.
 In the experiments of comparing this approach and netsDB, we used double precision for both systems.
+We still use the input batch size of $100$ to be consistent with all above experiments.

 The second approach is based on embedding lookup by using Keras' Word2Vec embedding layer (i.e., \texttt{keras.layers.Embedding}).
 The implementation takes a list of IDs as input, and searches the embedding for each ID (via index) in parallel.